Articles of Association

 Art.
-10. The meeting is chaired by the chairman of the administrative body or, in his absence, by the vice-chairman or, in his absence, by the oldest of the administrators present.
+10. The meeting is chaired by the chairman of the administrative body or, in his absence, by the secretary or, in his absence, by the oldest of the administrators present.

 The agenda shall be adopted by the administrative body.

 Subjects that are not on the agenda may also be dealt with by unanimous approval of the members present or represented at a general meeting.

 Art.
 11. Decisions shall be taken by a simple majority of the votes present and represented, regardless of the number of persons present.
 In the event of a tie, the chairman of the meeting will have the casting vote.

 Art.
 12. The minutes of the general meeting will be recorded in a special register kept at the registered office of the association.

 The decisions of the general meeting shall be notified to the members and interested parties by e-mail, all this without prejudice to the announcements required by law.